CarbonLDP/carbonldp-js-sdk/doc/README.md

 setSetting( name:string,  value:any )
 ```

-Set a setting in the the context.
+Set a setting in the actual context.

 *Parameters*